44th Medical Brigade: S-4

 Lumber, sizes 1x, 2x, 4x, to include plywood, became in critical supply during the summer and also remained chronically short through the end of 1969. to ensure that lumber was used only for the most pressing requirements throughout Vietnam USARV established a monthly allocation where in-country supplies were issued to major subordinate commands on a percentage basis, determined according to the number of critically urgent, engineer-approved construction projects in each command.
 This was a departure from previous procedures in that lumber was formerly allocated to construction activities only.
 Under the new system, each major subordinate command had to submit a monthly forecast of urgent projects along with a detailed justification for the lumber required in support of them.
 Lumber allocations to the brigade during the period July through December were approximately one-fourth of that which the headquarters had requested, and the majority of all received lumber went to the 32d Medical Depot to satisfy packing and crating material requirements.
 The lumber shortage delayed the start and completion of several brigade construction projects.
 It also prevented subordinate units of the brigade from doing any appreciable amount or self-help work to improve or renovate facilities.
 However, according to the Assistant Chief of Staff, G-4, USARV, the lumber position was expected to satisfy normal construction requirements by February 1970.

-As in 1968, vehicle repair parts, stationary, printing supplies, and other items ware intermittently in short supply throughout the year.
+As in 1968, vehicle repair parts, stationery, printing supplies, and other items ware intermittently in short supply throughout the year.
 Command assistance in redistribution of brigade assets generally resolved problems caused by those shortages.

 Maintenance programs and logistical readiness throughout the command improved as a result of vigorous supervisory emphasis and follow-up by the maintenance section of the brigade.
 This policy, implemented initially in August 1968, was a carry-over from the preceding year.
 Also as in 1968, the CMMI team continued to as an instruction activity, making frequent liaison visits for the purpose of instructing equipment users, maintenance personnel, and commanders on materiel management and preventive maintenance techniques.
 The results obtained by this approach were very encouraging: CMMI scores for 1969 improved considerably over those of the previous year.
 The average CMMI score in 1968 was below 70 percent, a failing score; the average for 1969 was a greatly improved 78 percent.
 Of the 123 units inspected, 79 percent were rated satisfactory while 21 percent were unsatisfactory.

 Two force reductions occurred during the calendar year, one during the period June through August 1969, code-named Keystone Eagle, and the other during the period October through December, code-named Keystone Cardinal.
 Together, these reductions totaled 65,000 troops.
 The general supply and maintenance section was responsible for the logistical planning and execution of Keystone Eagle and Cardinal which entailed the following: